Gel Eyelash Extension Remover Wholesale Sourcing Guide

 Q3: Does gel remover damage natural lashes?

 A: No. The solvent dissolves the cyanoacrylate (glue), not the keratin (hair).
-In fact, chemical removal with gel is much safer than mechanical removal (pulling with tweezers) because it eliminates the risk of traction alopecia.
+In fact, chemical removal with gel is much safer than mechanical removal (pulling with tweezers) because it eliminates the risk of lash stress.

 Q4: How do I store my gel remover?